Shameekde09/SNAKE-LADDER/README.md

 # SNAKE-LADDER
-This is a simple python code for make snake and ladder game.
+This is a simple python code for creating snake and ladder game.